fzankl/grpc-sample/README.md

 # gRPC Sample
-**Example how to work with gRPC using .NET Core/ASP.NET Core and Paython.**
+**Example how to work with gRPC using .NET Core/ASP.NET Core and Python.**

 -------------------------------------